We may earn commission from affiliate links →

 Spetses has a cosmopolitan atmosphere style, and it can be reached both from the port of Piraeus and the coast of the Peloponnese.

-Among the things that tourists love to do when visiting Spetses, shopping comes first since there are some very exclusive shops and boutiques on the island.
+Among the things tourists love to do when visiting Spetses, shopping comes first since there are some exclusive shops and boutiques on the island.
 Spetses is also known for its mouthwatering restaurants, bars, cafeterias, top beaches, and a few historical places to see.

 One of these places is The House of Bouboulina, a local heroine during the Independence War.
 This legendary widow used to lead her fleet, playing a vital role in the country’s independence.